auravila/DataScience-Project1/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+The pipeline is a sequential call to a train script which references a dataset, cleanses it, split the data into a train and test sets and calls a regresion model.
+The regresion model parameter are provided by the hyperdrive model Random sampling and the discrete set of parameters defined by choice.

+The metric selected to return is accuracy which is constrained by a bandit policy, i.e. if a particular run does not meet the threshold this child run is terminated.

 **What are the benefits of the parameter sampler you chose?**

 choosing a discrete set of parameters guarantees the same probability to each value of the list.
 A small set of parameters provides a quick turnaround of the